mathiasbynens/jsesc/README.md

 // → '[\'\x49\x63\x68\x20\u2665\x20\x42\xFC\x63\x68\x65\x72\',\'\x66\x6F\x6F\x20\uD834\uDF06\x20\x62\x61\x72\']'
 ```

+This setting has no effect on the output for regular expressions.
+Those only use escape sequences for non-printable ASCII symbols and non-ASCII symbols, regardless of the value of the `escapeEverything` setting.

 #### `compact`

 The `compact` option takes a boolean value (`true` or `false`), and defaults to `true` (enabled).
 When enabled, the output for arrays and objects will be as compact as possible; it won’t be formatted nicely.